mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/dependecies.md

 ---
 title: "Add new dependencies"
-heading: "Adding New Dependencies in Mattermost"
+heading: "Add new dependencies in Mattermost"
 description: "If you need to add a new dependency to the project, it is important to add them in the right way.
 Find out how."
 date: 2018-05-20T11:35:32-04:00
 weight: 4